What does Warren Buffet have to do with my post about digital marketing agencies’ businesses?

 They are caught in what I call the ‘Cycle of Doom’.

-Where you put in all of this effort to sell to them and provide great service to them…but then they just can’t afford to pay you enough money so that you and your business can really get ahead.
+You put in all of this effort to sell to them and provide great service to them… but then they just can’t afford to pay you enough money so that you and your business can really thrive.

 They simply can’t.
 The economics are not there.

-You don’t get any extra credit working in a hard business!
+You don’t get any extra credit for working hard in business!

-One of the reasons that Warren Buffet is so brilliant is that he very thoughtfully makes decisions about the types of business that he puts his money into.
+One of the reasons that Warren Buffet is so brilliant is that he very thoughtfully makes decisions about the types of businesses he puts his money into.

 He only puts his money into businesses where there’s some sort of structural economic advantage that makes his money safe and likely to grow, even if he doesn’t have the best talent in the world running the company.